HansWessels/gup/README.md

 [^1]: LZMA & tANS is considered for our Glorious Future, to exist next to the presently available LZ77 best-of-breeds implementation[^2].

 [^2]: we care about compression ratio.
 GUP/ARJ mode 7 (LZ77+Huffman) and most of the other GUP compression modes' packer/**compressor** cores focus on (1) compression ratio and (2) compression speed; in that order.
 Meanwhile our depacker/**decompressor** is generally ARJ/LZH compatible and **fast**: we always aimed for Number 1 in the "pack once, depack many times" arena.
-Which, f.e., is what you need when writing a *scene demo* or other sophisticated software that benefits from both small distribution size and maximum features/content enjoyment.
+Which is what you need when writing a *scene demo* or other sophisticated software that benefits from both small distribution size and maximum features/content enjoyment.

 [^3]: *better* meaning: higher performance in "pack once, depack many times" conditions: packing(=compression) speed is only a *secondary* focus here, while *highest possible compression ratio* is and always has been *primary focus* for GUP: we may be a bit slower when packing, but heck! we're giving you the smallest possible archives.